zhao0524/Quote-Of-The-Day/README.md

 # Quotescape — Quote of the Day

 A small React + TypeScript app that shows a random quote from ZenQuotes with a polished UI.
-Light mode features an ocean/beach scene; dark mode features a cyberpunk city scene with neon accents.
+Light mode features an ocean/beach scene; dark mode features a dark background.
 Styled with Tailwind CSS.

 ## Features
 - Random quote from ZenQuotes (`/api/random`)